Antonin Scalia: U.S. Court of Appeals for the D.C. Circuit (1982–1986)

 When Ronald Reagan was elected president in November 1980, Scalia hoped for a major position in the new administration.
-He was interviewed for the position of Solicitor General of the United States, but the position went to Rex E. Lee, to Scalia's great disappointment.
+He was interviewed for the position of solicitor general of the United States, but the position went to Rex E. Lee, to Scalia's great disappointment.
 Scalia was offered a judgeship on the Chicago-based U.S. Court of Appeals for the Seventh Circuit in early 1982 but declined it, hoping to be appointed to the more influential U.S. Court of Appeals for the District of Columbia Circuit.
 Later that year, Reagan offered Scalia a seat on the D.C.
-Circuit, which Scalia accepted.
+Circuit, which he accepted.
 He was confirmed by the U.S. Senate on August 5, 1982, and was sworn in on August 17, 1982.

 On the D.C.
-Circuit, Scalia built a conservative record while winning applause in legal circles for powerful, witty legal writing, which was often critical of the Supreme Court precedents he felt bound as a lower-court judge to follow.
+Circuit, Scalia built a conservative record while winning applause in legal circles for powerful, witty legal writing which was often critical of the Supreme Court precedents he felt bound as a lower-court judge to follow.
 Scalia's opinions drew the attention of Reagan administration officials, who, according to The New York Times, "liked virtually everything they saw and ... listed him as a leading Supreme Court prospect".